european-dynamics-rnd/enershare-ds-components/README.md

 - Marketplace
 - Clearing House
 - AppStore
-- Blockchain & Notarisation Services.
+- Blockchain & Notarisation Services\\
 A set of available complementary components will provided based on the FIWARE True Connector:
 - The True Connector
 - Usage Control & Rules enforcement implementation in TRUE connector